acenet-arc/fortran_oop_as_a_second_lang/_episodes/type_bound_procedures.md

 exercises: 5
 questions:
 - "What is a type bound procedure?"
+- "Can an extended type be passed to a type bound procedure?"
 objectives:
 - "How do you create a type bound procedure."
 keypoints: